Margaret of Austria, Queen of Spain: Queen of Spain

 Margaret was also a great patron of the arts.
 She was considered by contemporaries to be a pious Catholic and "astute and very skillful" in her political dealings.

 Alongside the Empress Maria, widow of Holy Roman Emperor Maximilian II, and the latter's daughter Archduchess Margaret, who lived as a nun in Madrid, Queen Margaret formed a circle of women wielding considerable influence over the king.
 They emphasised Spain's status as a Catholic power acting in the interest of Catholic Europe and also highlighted the unity of the House of Habsburg.
 They were successful, for example, in convincing Philip to provide financial support to Ferdinand II, Holy Roman Emperor.

 The pro-Austrian camp at the Spanish court was opposed by the Duke of Lerma, the King's chief minister, who argued that Spain should pursue her own course of action independently of religious or dynastic ties.
 Queen Margaret was "melancholic" and unhappy about the influence of the Duke, whom she considered corrupt, over her husband, and continually fought him for influence over the King.
 In this conflict, she was supported by her favourite Mariana de San José, prioress of the Monasteria la Encarnación, her husband's confessor Father Luis de Aliaga, and her daughter Maria Anna's confessor, the Franciscan friar Juan de Santa María—who was felt by contemporaries to have an excessive influence over the King at the end of his life.
 The Duke of Lerma was eventually removed from power in 1618, though only after Margaret's death.

 Margaret died while giving birth to her youngest child, Alfonso.
 Her husband never remarried and died ten years later.

-In October 1611, the English diplomat John Digby reported a rumour that the strong scent of amber gloves worn by Philip III had accidentally led to the death of the Margaret of Austria.
+In October 1611, the English diplomat John Digby reported a rumour that the strong scent of amber gloves worn by Philip III had accidentally led to the death of Margaret of Austria.